Temechon/bGUI/README.md

 # Why ?
 I can use HTML/CSS to do that !
-The only solution (for now) to deploy a babylon.js game on mobile platforms (Android/iOS - Windows Phone supports Webgl application natively) is to use [Cocoon.js](https://www.ludei.com/cocoonjs/) provided by Ludei, with the technology Canvas+ (Webview+ is not so great in term of performance).
+The only solution (for now) to deploy a babylon.js game on mobile platforms (Android/iOS - Windows Phone supports Webgl application natively) is to use [Cocoon.js](https://www.ludei.com/cocoonjs/) provided by Ludei, with the technology Canvas+ (Webview+ is not so great in term of performance for 3D scenes).
 However, Canvas+ does not support DOM elements, such as div, img, ...
 The only solution is to create the GUI directly in the HTML canvas.
 That's what bGUI do !

-This library can also fit to some people that want to control the game GUI in javascript without the need of jQuery or manipulating DOM objects.
+This library can also fit to some people who want to control the game GUI in javascript without the need of jQuery or manipulating DOM objects.

 # How does it work ?
-bGUI adds automatically to your game an orthographic camera correctly configured (according to the canvas size and the device pixel ratio), and gives you 1 main classe to create your game GUI : **GUIObject**.
+bGUI adds automatically to your game an orthographic camera correctly configured (according to the canvas size and the device pixel ratio), and gives you several classes to create your game GUI.
-A **GUIObject** is a 3D object (sphere, plane, cube, custom object, ...) translated into the GUI world, and removed from your game world.
+A **GUIObject** is the root class of bGUI, and represents a 3D object (sphere, plane, cube, custom object, ...) translated into the GUI world, and removed from your game world.

 bGUI gives you 2 specific classes in order to create HUD easily :